 By Scott Berkun, October 2003

-One common concern raised by managers and engineers alike is this: how easy to use is enough?
-This question, and the absence of an easy answer, is often the first defense people offer against investing in usability and ease of use.
-The smart usability engineer or designer has at least one response: the usability benchmark.
+One common concern raised by managers and engineers alike is how easy to use is enough?
+The smart designer has at least one response: the usability benchmark.
 By capturing the current level of ease of use of the current product or website, a reference point is created that can be measured against in the future.
 It doesn’t answer the question of how usable is enough, but if the benchmark is done properly, it does enable someone to set goals and expectations around ease of use for the future.

-Benchmark studies emphasize measuring user performance above all other considerations.
-Many of the common objectives of usability studies, such as trying to understand user behavior or exploring alternative designs, must be put aside.
-Unlike many other usability methods or types of labs studies, benchmark studies more closely resemble true experimental psychology lab studies, with greater attention to detail on methodology, study protocol and data analysis.
+Most user studies focus on discovering confusing things, and understanding why people get confused.
+A benchmark study doesn’t care about why: it’s a raw measure of user performance.
+Unlike most usability methods, benchmark studies more closely resemble true experimental psychology lab studies, with greater attention to detail on methodology, study protocol and data analysis.
 Since the claims you want to be able to make about the data will be stronger, the methodology and approach you use should be stronger as well.

 So in a benchmark study, you would never ask participants in the study to use what’s called verbal protocol during the study.
 Verbal protocol is a way to try and understand what users are thinking while they are performing tasks.
-Verbal protocol has negative impacts on many measurable user performance metrics For example: time on task.
-People tend to process information slower if they are asked to perform verbal protocol at the same time, and therefore it negates the intentions of a true benchmark study.
+Verbal protocol has negative impacts on many measurable user performance metrics, such as time to complete tasks.
+People process information slower if they are asked to perform verbal protocol at the same time, and therefore it negates the intentions of a true benchmark study.

-Unlike standard exploratory usability studies, you want benchmarks to be performed on the final design for a given release.
 If you’re working on the web, you want to pick a set date where the design live on the web will be most stable, or can be documented for reference later.
 Often it makes sense to time this after either a major set of new design changes, or at a point when the site will be the most stable (both in the sense of the design and the engineering reliability of the website itself) for an extended period of time.
-This is because for a benchmark to be valuable, everyone has to understand the point in time when the benchmark was done.
+This is because for a benchmark to be valuable, everyone has to use the same version of the site. understand the point in time when the benchmark was done.
 This may mean preserving a version of the software or website so others can examine it a year or more into the future (screenshots can often be sufficient).

 Another important consideration for timing of benchmark studies is the planning of the next major release or update to the design.
 You want to make sure that the benchmark data will be ready in time to have a major impact on any future planning efforts.
 In some cases, a well timed benchmark study can be the catalyst for focusing the next major effort on design and ease of use, if it’s conducted properly and illustrates areas that need major improvements.